Codes, Standards, and Regulations in the U.S. and Canada

 22. Do you require a signed copy of the owner’s certification (see NFPA 13, section 4.3) as part of the working plan submittal?

-Regarding pending sprinkler legislation (question 9) for the 50 United States and the District of Columbia, California has pending legislation for accessory dwelling units.
+Survey Findings Regarding pending sprinkler legislation (question 9) for the 50 United States and the District of Columbia, California has pending legislation for accessory dwelling units.
+Florida has pending legislation for high-rises that will be more restrictive.
 Hawaii has pending legislation for dwelling and lodging housing that is less restrictive and pending legislation for healthcare that is more restrictive.
 Indiana indicated pending legislation for fire sprinklers “to transfer to the fire code from building code.”
-New Hampshire follows NFPA 101, Life Safety Code®, regarding fire sprinkler legislation.
+New Hamp-shire follows NFPA 101, Life Safety Code®, regarding fire sprinkler legislation.
 Oregon is considering legislation for high-rises.
-Utah has more restrictive legislation pending for hotels, apartments, dwellings, lodging housing, health care, nursing homes, and educational facilities.

 For states that indicated “no changes” from last year’s survey and for those that did not respond this year, responses are for the 2015 edition of the IRC.
-California has adopted it (water supply) and Colorado has adopted it for dwellings associated with public schools.
+California has adopted the code (water supply) and Colorado has adopted it for dwellings associated with public schools.
 Connecticut indicated it has adopted the code.
-Washington, D.C. is currently in a code cycle and plans to adopt it.
 The 2015 Michigan Residential Code was to become effective in February 2016 and was to adopt by reference the 2015 edition of the IRC with amendments, deletions, and additions deemed necessary for use in the state.
 North Dakota is adopting but sprinklers are not able to be required in single-family homes.
 Washington state adopted the 2015 IRC but did not adopt chapters 11-25 and notes residential sprinklers, if added, need to meet IRC P2904 or NFPA 13D.
 West Virginia has also adopted the code but refers readers to section 87-4-5 of the state building code.
-Arkansas, Iowa, Mississippi, New Hampshire New Jersey, North Carolina, and Rhode Island are adopting the IRC with the residential sprinkler requirement removed.
+Arkansas, Mississippi, New Hampshire New Jersey, North Carolina, and Rhode Island are adopting the IRC with the residential sprinkler requirement removed.
 In Ohio, there are construction trade-offs for the adopted IRC.
 South Dakota is not adopting the 2012 IRC and indicated the state fire marshal has no authority in most residential occupancies (i.e., one- and two-family dwellings – only six stories or higher).
-Arizona, Hawaii, Indiana, Massachusetts, Montana, Nevada, and Oregon indicated they were not adopting the IRC.
-New York has adopted a modified IRC and directs readers to dos.ny.gov/dcea for details.
-South Carolina has adopted it with modifications and directed readers to see 2012 ICC modifications at llr.state.sc.us.pol/bcc.
+Arizona, Hawaii, Indiana, Iowa, Massachusetts, Nevada, and Oregon indicated they were not adopting the IRC.
+South Carolina has adopted it with modifications and directed readers to see the 2012 International Code Council (ICC) modifications at llr.state.sc.us.pol/bcc.

 When asked about sprinkler retrofit requirements for occupancies (question 11), numerous states indicated they have requirements.
-Regarding nursing homes, Connecticut, Florida, Michigan, Minnesota, New Jersey, and Virginia have retrofit requirements.
+Washington, DC answered “yes” for all occupancies and noted that “all work to be performed in/on existing buildings will be based on the requirements from the ICC International Existing Building Code (IEBC) 2012, as is currently adopted.
+The 2015 IEBC is the new anticipated code to be adopted.
+The 2015 IBC chapter on Installation Standards will list the applicable editions that will be adopted.”
+Regarding nursing homes, Connecticut, Michigan, Minnesota, New Jersey, and Tennessee have retrofit requirements.
 Georgia has requirements for existing personal care homes upgrading to assisted living homes.
-Retrofit requirements for healthcare can be found in Florida and New Jersey.
-Minnesota has requirements for retrofitting hospitals per the 2012 IFC.
-Virginia has requirements for hospitals and Connecticut for elderly occupancies.
+Retrofit requirements for healthcare can be found in Florida, Minnesota, and New Jersey.
+Connecticut 2019has requirements for elderly occupancies.
+Minnesota retrofits hospitals.

 When asked about towns or cities having retrofit requirements in excess of state requirements (question 12a), several states indicated “yes;” however, most did not provide a list of cities, towns, and/or villages.